 Our Adolescent Treatment Program in Texas

-Our adolescent program is different from our adult recovery program — we know that the treatment needs of young women are unique.
+Our adolescent program is different from our adult recovery program — we know that the treatment needs of adolescents are unique.
 Read on to find out what happens here.

-Therapy groups are designed to address both the emotional and cognitive behaviors surrounding substance use and mental health disorders young women face.
+Therapy groups are designed to address both the emotional and cognitive behaviors surrounding substance use and mental health disorders teens face.
 Utilizing both DBT and CBT approaches, each group addresses a specific theme.
 Adolescents get to participate in special topic groups that are designed around active engagement activities and unique challenges that adolescents face.
-Each week we explore the themes in a new way and build on skill as each individual grows and as they advance in the program.
+Each week we explore the themes in a new way and build on skills as each individual grows and as they advance in the program.

 All groups are trauma-informed, evidence-based, and led by a licensed therapist.
 These groups include: